shivrajkaudare/SQL/SQL.md

             SELECT * FROM table_name              <br>
             ORDER BY age;                        <br>
     <h3>4) GROUP BY Clause :</h3> <br>
-     - It collects data from  multiple records and group the result by one or more column.<BR>
+     - It collects data from  multiple records and group the result by one or more column.          <br>
-     - Group the rows that have same value.
+     - Group the rows that have same value.                                                          <br>
      - eg.<br>
             SELECT count(id)             <br>
             FROM student                 <br>
             GROUP BY age;                 <br>
     <h3>4) HAVING Clause :</h3> <br>
-    - it is similar to WHERE Clause i.e it applies some condtions on rows.
+    - it is similar to WHERE Clause i.e it applies some condtions on rows.                             <br>
-    - but is used ehen we want to apply contion after grouping.
+    - but is used ehen we want to apply contion after grouping.                                         <br>
     -Syntax: <br>
             SELECT col1, col2                 <br>
             FROM table_name                   <br>